 Providing the best customer experience is also the ultimate motivation for the whole team.
 The employees’ eagerness to create grows rapidly if they are working on a product that is supposed to make hundreds of thousands or even millions of users happy, including their own friends and family.

-Therefore, to avoid being disrupted, companies need to notice user dissatisfaction and update or reinvent their products accordingly.
+Therefore, to avoid being disrupted, companies need to notice user dissatisfaction and update or reinvent their banking product design accordingly.
 Even if you feel confident about the success of your digital product, have you asked your customers what they think or what could be improved?
-Have you sought out what they are writing about your product on social media and what kind of rating and reviews do you have on Google Play and the App store?
+Have you sought out what they are writing about your financial product UX on social media and what kind of rating and reviews do you have on Google Play and the App Store?

-It seems simple math, but so many big banks that come to us for UX help, are shocked when we present them the product ratings and reviews by their users.
+It seems simple math, but so many big banks that come to UXDA digital product design agency for UX help, are shocked when we present them the product ratings and reviews by their users.
 They ask in surprise - where did you find those?
-And we reply - just by googling, it's publicly available information.
-Meanwhile, FinTechs are constantly asking their customers for feedback and finding out how they could improve the experience.
+And we reply - just by googling, or in App Store, it's publicly available information.
+Meanwhile, FinTechs are constantly asking their customers for feedback and finding out how they could improve their financial product user experience.

 3. Save Yourself from the Red Ocean with Authenticity